Skip to main content

 Additional Coverage for Comprehensive Wildfire Protection

-If your agent advises you that in order to have comprehensive home insurance in Georgia, you’ll need additional coverage against wildfire risk, what’s meant is a policy add-on.
+If your agent advises you that to have comprehensive home insurance in Georgia, you’ll need additional coverage against wildfire risk, what’s meant is a policy add-on.

 In addition to securing such an add-on policy, there are other actions you can take to reduce the risk of losing your home to wildfire.